sergeyklay/kubernetes-playground/README.md

 # kube-system   kubernetes-dashboard   ClusterIP   10.102.203.67   <none>        443/TCP                  19m
 ```

-At this point you should have a fully-functional kubernetes cluster on which you can run workloads.
+At this point you should have a fully-functional Kubernetes cluster on which you can run workloads.

 ## Run Dashboard